 Ice Fishing Strategies

-Here’s a step-by-step approach to enhance your ice fishing experience:
+<strong>Here’s a step-by-step approach to enhance your ice fishing experience:

-• Employ Small Jigs or Teardrops: Once you’ve located a school, use small jigs or teardrops to attract the bluegill.
+• Employ Small Jigs or Teardrops: Once you’ve located a school, use small jigs or teardrops to attract the Bluegill.
 These lures are perfect for enticing bites.

 Catch and Release Tips